 Kalinga International Foundation Learns about ERIA’s Research Including Maritime Connectivity

-On 10 July, ERIA welcomed a delegation from the Kalinga International Foundation (KIF) to learn about ERIA’s research activities, with special attention to energy and maritime connectivity.
+Jakarta, 10 July 2018: ERIA welcomed a delegation from the Kalinga International Foundation (KIF) to learn about ERIA’s research activities, with special attention to energy and maritime connectivity.
 The esteemed delegates included Ambassador Rajiv Bhatia, Professor Amita Batra, Dr Vijay Sakuja, Professor Shankari Sundararaman, and Mr Sudhakar Mahapatra.

 The Kalinga International Foundation is an independent, non-partisan think tank based in India whose mission is to analyse and propose solutions for issues related to trade, security, foreign policy, and regional cooperation.
 KIF strives to build meaningful relationships with other countries in the Indo-Pacific region, which is why their visit to ERIA is crucial to explore potential partnerships with ASEAN.